Python125/python-flask-med-app/README.md

 # Instructions:
 - DO NOT PUSH ANY CHANGES TO YOUR GITHUB ACCOUNT UNTIL YOU COMPLETE THESE STEPS FIRST.
 This is crucial for security reasons and to prevent the loss or misuse of your personal information.

-Assuming you already have a GitHub account, use Visual Studio Code, have a Google account, and have already cloned my repository:
+Assuming you have a GitHub account, use Visual Studio Code, possess a Google account, and have cloned my repository:
-1. Activate a virtual environment: In order to get the best experience of this GitHub repository, you need to activate a virtual environment in Visual Studio Code.
-This will isolate any project dependencies by ensuing they don’t interfere with other projects or systems.
+1. Activate a virtual environment: To enhance your experience with this GitHub repository, activate a virtual environment in Visual Studio Code.
+This ensures isolation of project dependencies, preventing interference with other projects or systems.

 Here are the commands to complete this step (only execute one command at a time):